 Already familiar with the health benefits of organic vegetables, the family researched other ways nutrition could aid in Shemuel’s treatment.
 They soon realized that their new food choices were not only good for the whole family, but for the environment as well.
 “When your child is sick,” says Lance, “your whole world turns upside down.
 Changes are inevitably made to your lifestyle.
 Shem’s process of treatment led to buying organic.”
 This also planted the seeds of nurturing Shemuel’s passion for gardening.

-Like many Saskatchewan gardeners, Shemuel wished he could beat winter and garden all year long.
-The Children’s Wish Foundation granted him his wish by providing him with a 26-foot Growing Dome that can sustain plants year round with nothing more than solar power.
+Like many Saskatchewan and Canadian gardeners, Shemuel wished he could beat winter and garden all year long.
+The Children’s Wish Foundation granted him his wish by providing him with a 26-foot Growing Dome Greenhouse that can sustain plants year round with nothing more than solar power.
 The Growing Dome will be installed this spring, as soon as the ground is thawed enough to dig.

 Gardening has proven to have benefits for Shemuel; the process is therapeutic.
 His dad is ecstatic about the granting of his son’s wish, which has not only made them healthier as a family, but has given Shemuel a passion to throw himself into, a way to get away from hospitals, treatments and doctors.
 He is even thinking about making a career out of gardening, though for the time being he’s happy improving his yield.
 Shemuel says his most recent crops were the best because he could listen to audio books while weeding.
 “It can take two hours to weed,” Shemuel says, “I like to listen to the classics like The Three Musketeers.”